-Sue Ela was born in the United States in 1948 and has resided in Jerusalem since 1970.
+Sue Ela was born in the United States in 1948 and has resided in Israel since 1970.
 Sue completed her undergraduate studies at Boston University, majored in psychology and minored in fine arts.
-She earned her M.A. and Ph.D in psychology at the Hebrew University.
+She earned her M.A. and PhD in psychology at the Hebrew University in Jerusalem.

-Based on her sculptures, Sue has designed a family sculpture park which is experiential, interactive and encourages direct contact between children, adults and sculpture.
-The sculptures themselves become abstract and magical, stimulating the imagination and encouraging familiar and treasured experiences like climbing, sliding and swinging.
+Based on her abstract sculptures, Sue has designed a family sculpture park which is experiential, interactive and encourages direct contact between children, adults and sculpture.
+The sculptures themselves become magical, stimulating the imagination and encouraging familiar and treasured experiences like climbing and sliding.
 Two of these interactive sculptures were built and placed in Modiin, Israel in 2013.

 Sue has participated in various solo and group exhibitions in Israel, the United States and Europe and has recently exhibited in Moscow.